buttplugio/buttplug-csharp/README.md

 ## Documentation and Examples

-Documentation is now available via the [Buttplug Developer Guide](https://docs.buttplug.io/docs/).
+API Documentation is available at [https://buttplug-csharp.docs.buttplug.io].

-C# Examples are in the Dev Guide, and are available in the [Dev Guide Repo](https://github.com/buttplugio/docs.buttplug.io/tree/master/examples/csharp).
+C# Usage Examples are available in the [Buttplug Developer Guide](https://docs.buttplug.io/docs/dev-guide), with source code and VS projects in the [Dev Guide Repo](https://github.com/buttplugio/docs.buttplug.io/tree/master/examples/csharp).

 ## Didn't ManagedButtplugIo already do this?